Roberto-M-H/DotNET_Selfy/README.md

 Housing price production is one of those simple machine learning projects that test mathematical knowledge of Machine Learning newbies.
 This project aims to predict the price of a selling house based on factors such as location, type, number of rooms, etc.

 ## Build status
+    #Lab 10:
+      #Created Azzure Account
+      #Created DataBase for Texas
+      #Created Tabel for Texas and Bucharest
+      #Created Texa.cs by using Reverse Engeneering
+      #Used Madiator Design Pattern
+      #Implemented Webassembly and connected 2 page for Texas

     #Lab 9:
       #Management date de antrenament si antrenare algoritmi, utilizand scaffolding, obtinerea unui model antrenat pentru 3 orase
       #Predictii house price pentru 3 orase